Ever wonder how to clean hardwood? I have a house full of hardwood floors. Some old, some new. Here are my best tips on how I keep them clean.

 And the best part?

 If you have a question that I don’t address?
 Just leave it in the comments and I’ll try my best to answer it.
+Please keep in mind that this is how I clean our floors.
+I definitely use TLC with mine because of their age.

 Q: HOW DO YOU GET THE GRIME OFF OF WOOD FLOORS?